vmaldosan/vmaldosan/README.md

 - 👋 Hi, I’m Víctor Maldonado
-- 👀 I’m a Java developer interested in international coooperation, application security and web development
 - ⚠️ This profile is now outdated, my personal projects are hosted in Codeberg
-- 🌱 I’m currently learning Python, with some experience in plain JavaScript and TypeScript
-- 💞️ I’m looking to collaborate on non-profit opensource projects
 - 📫 How to reach me: vmaldosan@fastmail.net